jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

 PHP's `fopen() <http://php.net/manual/en/function.fopen.php>`_ function requires that a ``$mode`` option is specified.
 The mode option specifies whether or not data can be read or written to a stream and if the file must exist when opening a stream.
-The Amazon S3 stream wrapper supports the following modes:
+The |S3| stream wrapper supports the following modes:

 = =============================================================================